-• Revenues from social sustainable activities with a minimum threshold of 5%.
+To identify to what extent sustainable investments are aligned with the EU taxonomy the investment team use a revenue share-based approach with a minimum level of 5%, based on the last available data from either company or third-party estimates.
+Note that this differs from the pass/fail approach used to identify sustainable investments.
 The Fund does not use an EU Climate Transition Benchmark or an EU Paris-aligned Benchmark.
-However, for performance comparison purpose, the Fund's return is compared with MSCI World Net Return Index (the
+However, for performance comparison purpose, the Fund's return is compared with MSCI All Country World Net

-"Benchmark"), which is a measure of performance of developed markets' companies.
+Return Index (the "Benchmark"), which is a measure of performance of developed markets' companies.

 The Benchmark is not aligned with the Fund's sustainable investment objective.
+The objective of reducing carbon emissions is instead attained by: